shreyas-nikam/6890dc33061a98bb5775d931/notebook_specifications.md

 ### Learning Goals
 *   Understand the principles of building a wholesale credit rating model.
-*   Learn data ingestion, cleaning, and preprocessing techniques specific to credit risk datasets.
+*   Learn data ingestion, cleaning, and preprocessing techniques specific to the UCI Taiwan Credit Risk Default dataset.
 *   Master feature engineering for credit risk modeling, including financial ratio calculation and qualitative factor incorporation.
 *   Develop and compare different machine learning models for credit risk prediction.
 *   Calibrate model outputs to create a rating scale and align predicted probabilities with observed default rates.